“How did they make it that small!?”

 The iPhone 12 mini doesn’t ship with a charger, though using Apple’s new 20-watt brick, we saw 60% in 30 minutes.
 The new MagSafe charging system, which offers peak speed of 15 watts, actually tops out at 12 watts for the iPhone 12 mini in particular.
 Given the smaller size of the mini’s battery, 12 watts should be fast enough to equal the other, larger iPhone 12 models in terms of charging times, but it is a small stipulation to be aware of nevertheless.

 iPhone 12 mini review: iOS 14

-All iPhone 12 models launch with iOS 14 — the latest version of Apple’s mobile operating system that actually packs a number of sizable changes and upgrades compared to iOS 13.
+All iPhone 12 models launched with iOS 14 — the latest version of Apple’s mobile operating system at the time.
+That update actually packs a number of sizable changes and upgrades compared to iOS 13.
 Most notably, the update adds support for more colorful, informative widgets that can be placed on any home screen, and introduces the App Library which organizes your apps into folders by type.

 iPhone 12 mini review: Verdict

 The iPhone 12 mini is exactly the kind of device I wish more phone makers had the conviction to build.
 And Apple has, in the form of the iPhone 13 mini that offers more storage, a faster chipset and camera improvements.

 In a way, the iPhone 12 mini felt like the most impressive member of the iPhone 12 lineup, because it does everything the larger, more expensive models do, but amazingly fits all that capability into an impossible small frame.